 PG: Oh, here in Bismarck.
 Did your folks live up here already?

-PG: You mean from 1929, you still had that same coat hanging
+PG: You mean from 1929, you still had that same coat hanging there?

 HS: Yes, I just threw it away.

 PG: What kind of dress did you have?
 You bought it right?